netscaler/netscaler-adc-metrics-exporter/README.md

 <summary>Usage as a Container</summary>
 <br>

-In order to use the exporter as a container, the image ```quay.io/citrix/citrix-adc-metrics-exporter:1.4.0``` will need to be pulled using;
+In order to use the exporter as a container, the image ```quay.io/citrix/citrix-adc-metrics-exporter:1.3``` will need to be pulled using;
 ```
-docker pull quay.io/citrix/citrix-adc-metrics-exporter:1.4.0
+docker pull quay.io/citrix/citrix-adc-metrics-exporter:1.3
 ```
 **NOTE:** It can also be build locally using ```docker build -f Dockerfile -t <image_name>:<tag> ./```

 Now, the exporter can be run using:
 ```
-docker run -dt -p <host_port>:<container_port> quay.io/citrix/citrix-adc-metrics-exporter:1.4.0 [flags]
+docker run -dt -p <host_port>:<container_port> --mount type=bind,source=<host-path-for-config-file>,target=/exporter/config.yaml quay.io/citrix/citrix-adc-metrics-exporter:1.3 [flags] --config-file=/exporter/config.yaml
 ```
 where the flags are: